EnterpriseDB/zheap/README.md

 experiments to see the impact of alignment on database size.
 This parameter will be removed later; we’ll align as described in the zheap design document.

+Each zheap page has fixed set of transaction slots each of which contains the transaction information (transaction id and epoch) and the latest undo record pointer for that transaction.
+By default, we have four transaction slots per page, but this can be changed by setting --with-trans_slots_per_zheap_page=<value>
+while configuring zheap.

 What doesn’t work yet?
 ======================